 How can companies harness automation to resolve their working capital woes?

-There is much to be learnt from companies who have their working capital management down pat.
+There is much to be learned from companies who have their working capital management down pat.
 But the one that they all would vouch for is that nothing must be left to chance.
-For instance, their CFOs are not just guardians of the balance books; they make key decisions on cash planning and mobilizing resources based on accurate cashflow forecasts.
+For instance, their CFOs are not just guardians of the balance books; they make key decisions on cash planning and mobilizing resources based on accurate cash flow forecasts.
 Process automation solutions are taking over the marketplace, automation and finance being the latest trend.
-However those that stand out are those that get their entire organization on board to use it as an enabler of their business.
+However, those that stand out are those that get their entire organization on board to use it as an enabler of their business.
 They can always stay on top of balances, load or withdraw funds, view transaction summaries and approve expenses on the go.

 Functions such as invoicing and expense management, though seemingly simple are no longer put in the hands of a human being (even the most diligent and thorough kinds).
-By going the paperless route, companies will not only save the costs and hassle of hard copy documents, but will eliminate human errors completely.
-Automation succeeds in making an organizing paperless in its finance processes through electronic data capture and coupling them with electronic payments tools.
+By going the paperless route, companies will not only save the costs and hassle of hard copy documents but will eliminate human errors completely.
+Automation succeeds in making an organization paperless in its finance processes through electronic data capture and coupling them with electronic payments tools.
 These tools allow companies to centrally track and manage all spends from the admin dashboard.

 Armed with automation tools, companies have been successful in optimizing their working capital by 68% with 0% cash leakage and minimum cost of courier and stationery.